junxit/us-congress-code/title-29/chapter-4b/sec-49c.md

 ### Effective Date of 1998 Amendment

 Amendment by Pub.
 L. 105–220 effective July 1, 1999, see section 311 of Pub.
-L. 105–220, set out as a note under section 49a of this title.
+L. 105–220, formerly set out as a note under section 49a of this title.

 ### Transfer of State Agencies to the States